Returning home

 It is not unusual for historic media material to be considered for newer productions.
 If you are using historical material as part of your current project, do whatever you can to contact the victims and ask for their permission to use it.
 This material may have been unethically gathered and could cause families to relive the trauma when seeing it, especially if they come across it unknowingly.

-Victims’ of serious crime and traumatic incidents, which includes kidnapping, have the right to decline media engagements, and this needs to be respected.
+Victims’ of serious crime and traumatic incidents, which include hostage situations, have the right to decline media engagements, and this needs to be respected.
 This falls under the media principle of doing no further harm.

 If a family decline your approach, offer your contact card and say they can message you if they want to talk later.